philamp/jellygrail/README.md

 - bindfs_jelly is a fork of https://github.com/mpartel/bindfs that brings virtual folders and virtual renaming.
   - Its sqlite DB is initialized through inluded Python service that scans mounted local and remote folders (upon first start the virtual folder is empty).
 - ⚠️ You can manage your assets *only* through the virtual folder (rename, delete, move) otherwise if you do it directly on the underlying filesystems, linkage will be lost between virtual tree and actual trees.
-  - Don't forget to trigger a Library scan in Jellyfin (you can also trigger /scan service, it won't mess up your renamed/moved files in the virtual folder)
 - You can use a Real-Debrid download manager like [rdt-client](https://github.com/rogerfar/rdt-client) and disable downloading files to host since you don't need to have these files stored locally anymore.
 Thus you also have to stop using rename-and-organize feature of Radarr and Sonarr (basically you have to stop radarr/sonarr handling of finished downloads).
-- data written in virtual folder (by you or any process) are actually written in ``./fallbackdata/`` folder.
 - if the Video_Library folder is then accessed through a SMB protocol in windows, renaming does not seem to work (an error pops up) but it's actually working, just refresh the content of the folder and you'll see the renaming is effective.
 (TODO: fix that in bindfs_jelly if possible).
 - The ``./PREPARE.SH`` script throws mounting errors but they're not.